lm-sys/lm-sys.github.io/blog/2023-11-20-lookaheaddecoding.md

 <img src="/images/blog/laattention/acc-demo.gif" style="width: 200%; max-width: 100%; margin-right: auto; margin-bottom: auto"></img>

-<p style="color:gray; text-align: center;">Demo of speedups by Lookahead Decoding on LLaMA-2-7B-Chat generation.
+<p style="color:gray; text-align: center;">Figure 1: Demo of speedups by Lookahead Decoding on LLaMA-2-7B-Chat generation.
 Blue fonts were tokens generated in parallel in one decoding step.</p>

 We will show that at a moderate compression rate and insignificant extra FLOPS invested per step, lookahead decoding significantly lowers latency, achieving 1.5x to 2.3x speedups.
 More importantly, it offers the flexibility to invest more FLOPs for even greater latency reduction, which is particularly beneficial for extremely latency-sensitive applications, albeit with diminishing returns.